Elizabeth cared for lepers with her own hands and had an extraordinary knowledge.

 King Denis became ill in 1324 and died the following year.
 Elizabeth nursed him and he was obviously repentant.
-After his death she went on pilgrimage to Compostela and, although she thought about becoming a Poor Clare nun, she remained a simple tertiary.
+After his death she went on pilgrimage to Compostela and, although she wanted to become a Poor Clare nun, she remained a Franciscan tertiary.
 She retired to the house she had built near the Poor Clare convent at Coimbra and devoted herself to the care of the needy.

 Peace-making and death